🖌️ Professional Cabinet Painting · Massachusetts

 Your kitchen will be out of service during the project

-For all cabinet work — refacing, painting, or refinishing — the kitchen is a full work zone.
-Doors and drawer fronts are removed, surfaces are exposed, and the space must remain undisturbed.
+For all cabinet work — painting, refinishing, or refacing — the kitchen is a full work zone.
+Doors and drawer fronts are removed, surfaces are being finished, and spray materials require the area to remain undisturbed for proper drying and curing.

 5–8